dakuo/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Dakuo Wang is a Research Staff Member at IBM Research, and Principal Investigator at MIT-IBM Watson AI Lab, based in Cambridge, MA.
+Dr. Dakuo Wang is a Research Staff Member at IBM Research, Principal Investigator at MIT-IBM Watson AI Lab, and Adjunct Professor at Northeastern University, based in Cambridge, MA.
 His research lies in the intersection between human-computer interaction (HCI) and artificial intelligence (AI).
 He is now co-leading IBM Research's human-centered natural language processing (HC-NLP) strategy.
-In the past couple of years, he has led a team to conduct human-centered research and design user experience for IBM Automation of AI & Data Science strategy.
+In the past couple of years, he has led a team to conduct human-centered AI research and design user experience for IBM Automation of AI & Data Science strategy.
 Outside his IBM work, Dakuo is also broadly interested in how humans interact with real-world AI applications (e.g., conversational agents and clinical decision support systems).
-He argues "the goal of Human-Centered AI systems is to achieve Human-AI Collaboration."
+He argues "the goal of designing Human-Centered AI systems is to achieve Human-AI Collaboration."

 Before joining IBM Research, Dakuo got his Ph.D. from the University of California Irvine (advisor: [Judith Olson](https://en.wikipedia.org/wiki/Judith_S._Olson) and [Gary Olson](https://en.wikipedia.org/wiki/Gary_M._Olson)).
 He has worked as a designer, researcher, and engineer in the U.S., China,  and France.
 He is invited to give multiple talks in universities and organizations globally each year, and ACM has recognized Dakuo Wang as an [ACM Distinguished Speaker](https://speakers.acm.org/speakers/wang_12069).